 - Grenoble– Okay, maybe I’m biased because I lived here, but this beautiful city is full of fun places to explore from the cable car up to the Bastille to the several museums!
 It is only about an hour and a half driving and less than 2 hours by train.

-- Geneva– You could be in Switzerland in about an hour by car or 1.5 hours by train.
+- Geneva– You could be in Switzerland in about 40 minutes by car or just over an hour by train.
 Walk around Lake Geneva, wander the old town’s charming streets, and admire the many parks and museums!

 - Lyon– About 2 hours away via car or train, you could visit this historical city and the gastronomic capital of France.
 Eat your way around town, spot Roman ruins, and explore the old town.